splightplatform/splight-cli/README.md

   ```bash
   splightcli component delete <component_type> <name> <version>
   ```
-  This command deletes the component in *Splight HUB* so it can't be used any more.
+  This command deletes the component in *Splight Hub* so it can't be used any more.

 * Install component locally